chriseidhof/chriseidhofnl/site/presentations/swiftto.md

 ![](/images/presentations/swiftto-simulator-photo.png)

 There's one more problem with this code, and that has to do with a different subsystem of SwiftUI.
-If we turn on the blueprint mode of the simulator, we can see that this photo stretches beyond the simulator.
+If we turn on the blueprint[^bp] mode of the simulator, we can see that this photo stretches beyond the simulator.
 It's much wider, and we want to display the entire photo.

 ![](/images/presentations/swiftto-simulator-blueprint.png)